williammosier/Hinmanmon/README.md

 ***

 ## Project Description
-We are attempting to create a version of Pokemon themed around Hinman College
+We are attempting to create a game similar to that of the Pokemon Franchise themed around the residential community Hinman College.
+A few years ago, there was an RA event in Roosevelt hall that was Pokemon theme.
+The staff promised the participants a fan made copy of Pokemon themed in Hinman, with references to the community.
+Unfortunately, they never delivered.

 ***